Anioko/Pynuts/pages/community.rst

 Community
 =========

-Are you using Kozea?
+Are you using Pynuts?
 Do you want to make changes or see changes made to it?
 Are you just interested by the project in general?
 Come talk to us!